OpenFreeEnergy/alchemiscale/docs/index.rst

    :align: left

 #######################################################################
-a high-throughput alchemical free energy execution system
+high-throughput alchemical free energy execution
 #######################################################################

 **alchemiscale** is a service-oriented execution system for ``AlchemicalNetworks``,